-These drugs are prescribed for patients with mechanical heart valves, after cardiac surgery, and for conditions that weaken contraction of the left ventricle, such as scar tissue following a serious heart attack.
+These drugs are prescribed for patients with mechanical heart valves, a history of pulmonary embolism or other blood clots, after cardiac surgery, and for conditions that weaken contraction of the left ventricle, such as scar tissue following a serious heart attack.
 The main indication, however, is atrial fibrillation (A-fib).

 A-fib is the most common type of cardiac arrhythmia.
 Normally, the upper chambers of the heart contract in unison in response to signals from the sinus node.
 In patients with A-fib, this response is overpowered by electrical signals scattered throughout the atria, or upper chambers of the heart.
 Instead of contracting, the heart vibrates rapidly.
 This allows blood to pool in the atria and raises the risk of blood clots.
 Blood thinners reduce this risk by discouraging clotting.

 There are two main types of blood thinners: Coumadin (warfarin) and non-vitamin K oral anticoagulants (NOACs).

 First approved in the 1950s, Coumadin has been the primary blood thinner prescribed by doctors for decades.
 It works by blocking the production of clotting factors in the blood that are dependent on vitamin K, the “clotting vitamin.”